Sapthamashree Thaskaraha: Plot

 After they were released, they sought the help of Annamma, Nobelettan's daughter and a nurse at Pius' hospital, for installing spy cameras which was made by Narayankutty there.
 After finding the exact location of the safe, Krishnanunni found out that the safe can be only unlocked with 3 keys through the safe blueprint, each of them with Pius, Christo and Franko.
 For that, the gang planned of making a duplicate of those 3 keys by imprinting the keys onto a soap piece.
 They found out that Christo had kept his key in a glass cabinet, Pius carried the key on a chain, and Franko had it in his car.

 After successfully distracting them and getting the key imprints, Krishnanunni planned to do the heist during a festival.
 That night, he told Leaf Vasu to put fireworks in the sewage tank of the charity hospital, which gave them access to the back of the hospital.
 He told Annamma to cut off the main supply so that they could get access to the room where the safe is, through the exhaust fan.
 After successfully getting to the room, they unlocked the safe.
 What they didn't know was the safe was connected to an alarm, which alerted the three of them.
 They chased the sewage trucks where they had put the money, but failing.
 The gang meet up on the side of the road, but Krishnanunni is missing.
-It is revealed that Krishnanunni had went off with the money.
+It is revealed that Krishnanunni had gone off with the money.

 The story comes back to the present, where Martin was explaining his story to the priest.
 He explained that the gang had searched for Krishnanunni, but they were surprised to see another person with the same name.
 After some days, each of them from the gang got a box with solar panels on the top.
 When they opened it, they found the money given as a share by Krishnanunni for the heist, later crying in joy.
-Then it is revealed that the Krishnanunni who helped them in the heist was actually a businessman.
-Then he was shown working on a business dealing solar panels (based on the solar scam happened in Kerala at the time).
+Then it is revealed that the Krishnanunni who helped them in the heist was actually a con man.
+He is then shown in Trivandrum, having taken a new identity, completely different from his Krishnanunni one.
+He prepares to sell solar panels to a group of politicians and businessmen, thus beginning a newer, larger con.